How to Send Software via Email

 You may need to send software via email, but email services tend to restrict the size of attachments.
 Besides, Gmail, for example, is not kind to the files with extension “exe”.
 Nevertheless, there are some methods to avoid this problem.

-Such service is a storage for large amounts of information, including documents, music, videos, photos.
-Besides, they allow to share information easily – just by sharing a link.
-Thus, every recipient will have an access to your file.
+You can use online storage services.
+They allow keeping large amounts of information, including documents, music, videos, photos.
+Besides, they help share information easily – just by sharing a link.
+Thus, every recipient will have access to your file.
 Read this article to get to know how to use online storage services, such as Google Drive, for example.

 If you use Windows 8 or Windows 10, you should make the extensions visible.